-13. At today's meeting, the Committee will take evidence from a panel of stakeholders comprising representatives of Health and Social Care Partnerships,
+13. At today's meeting, the Committee will take evidence from two panels of stakeholders.
+The first panel will focus on data and information sharing aspects of

 Published responses for National Care Service (Scotland) Bill (Detailed) - Scottish Parliament Citizen Space